jvmohr/FallGuysCharts/README.md

 from my logs.
 While it isn't hard to use, it does require a little bit of setup.

 The aim is to allow the charts section to work with data from popular trackers, so that you could simply upload your data to a webpage and view visualizations there.

+Examples of what the charts look like now can be found in [Fall Guys Exploration.ipynb](https://github.com/jvmohr/FallGuysCharts/blob/main/Fall%20Guys%20Data%20Exploration.ipynb).

 ## To Do
 - Make the tracker easier to setup/use